Rational coordination with no communication or conventions: Purely rational principles in games

 \lorip{ } \lorip{\begin{example} Here is a typical example of using ECS.
 Suppose that the game graph of $G$ has two (or more) connected components that are isomorphic to each other.
 Since no player can see a difference between those components, all players should avoid playing choices from them.
 With this reasoning, games like $G(1\times 1 + 2(1\times 2))$ can be solved.
 Note that this game is not CRC-solvable since no player has any weakly dominated choices. \end{example}} \lorip{ }

-\techrep{ Here is a typical example of using ECS.
-Suppose that the game graph of $G$ has two (or more) connected components that are isomorphic to each other.
-Since no player can see a difference between those components, all players should avoid playing choices from them.
-See the following example. }
+\techrep{ For a typical example of using ECS, suppose that the game graph of $G$ has two (or more) connected components that are isomorphic to each other.
+Since no player can detect a difference between those components, all players should avoid playing choices from them. }

 \techrep{ \begin{example} Consider the \WLC game $G(1\times 1 + 2(1\times 2))$:

 In this game $b_1\simeq_1 c_1$ and $b_2\simeq_2 c_2\simeq_2 d_2\simeq_2 e_2$.
 Since all the choice profiles in $\{b_1,c_1\}\times\{b_2,c_2,d_2,e_2\}$ are not winning, we see that both $b_1$ and $c_1$ generate a bad choice symmetry.
 Likewise, $b_2$, $c_2$, $d_2$ and $e_2$ generate a bad choice symmetry.
 Therefore, by following ECS, the players will choose $a_1$ and $a_2$. \end{example} }